Packaged Food ReviewHealthy Eating GuidelinesSuper FoodsHealth and NutritionNutrition 101Weightloss DietNutrition Newsletter

 Bottom Line

-There is still much to be discovered to determine the optimal diet for managing rheumatoid arthritis.
-However, there are some clear ideas as to what can be done with diet to help reduce inflammation, which is the primary side effect of rheumatoid arthritis.
+There is still much to be discovered to determine the optimal diet for rheumatoid arthritis.
+However, there are some clear ideas as to what can be done with diet to help reduce inflammation, which is the primary side effect.
 Taking 3-4 grams of omega-3 fats every day (a combination of EPA and DHA), reducing your intake of meats and processed foods, and increasing your intake of fruits, vegetables, nuts, and tea will help you get on your way to better symptom management and overall health!